Contact Us

 Ruprecht, “Artiste Extraordinaire”

-Provenance: A splotch of magic paint
+Splinter: A splotch of magic paint

 Ruprecht is an exceptional painter and is always working on his next masterpiece.
 He tends to favor landscapes and scenes from nature over portraits and still-life subjects. and will use his artistic talent as well as his magical abilities to bring his paintings to life.